View Douglas Allen's Obituary on www.swtimes.com/ and share memories

 Douglas Allen

-Funeral service will be 10 a.m.
-Saturday at Agent Mallory-Martin Chapel in Sallisaw with burial at Blackjack Cemetery in Muldrow.
+He was preceded in death by his parents and two brothers, Lex and Mike Allen.

-He is survived by his wife, Sharon; three daughters, Tina Wheeler, Shelly Thompson and Monica Carbone; two sons, Clay Allen and Scott Whitefield; four sisters, Velma Edwards, Kay Vanzandt, Frances Wilson and Jeannie Morton; three brothers, Bernis, Shannon and Eual Allen; 10 grandchildren; and 14 great-grandchildren.
+Survivors include his wife, Sharon of the home; six children, Tina Wheeler and Billy of Gans, Shelly Thompson and Jerry of Arkoma, Clay Allen of Sallisaw, Scott Whitefield of Tulsa, Kami Haje and John of Tulsa and Monica Carbone and Peter of Boston; 10 grandchildren, Crystal, Chaz, Colton, Justin, Heather, Melissa, T.J., Nicholas, Anna and Lucas; 14 great-grandchildren; four sisters, Velma Edwards of Nicut, Kay Vanzandt of Muldrow, Frances Wilson of Van Buren and Jeannie Morton of Cedarville; three brothers, Bernis Allen of Liberty, Shannon Allen of Muldrow and Eual Allen of Fayetteville; and numerous nieces, nephews, other relatives and friends.

+Funeral service will be held at 10 a.m.
+Saturday, May 30 at Agent Mallory-Martin Chapel in Sallisaw.
+Burial will follow at Blackjack Cemetery in Muldrow, under the direction of Agent Mallory Martin Funeral Service.

-Viewing will be noon to 8 p.m.
-Thursday and 10 a.m. to 8 p.m.
-Friday at the funeral home, where the family will greet from 6-8p.m.
-Friday.
+Viewing will be 10 a.m. to 8 p.m.
+Friday at Agent Mallory Martin-Funeral Home in Sallisaw, where the family will greet from 6-8 p.m.